Frequently asked questions application granulite Saskerleidam

 Can the work continue?

-Yes, the permit for this was issued by HHNK.
-We supervise the work.
-The project is also part of the WFD (Water Framework Directive) objectives to be achieved.
-HHNK therefore also has an interest in the clean material and that the work is carried out properly.
+Yes, the tailoring order has been issued by HHNK for this purpose.
+We are supervising the work.
+The project is also part of the Water Framework Directive (WFD) goals to be achieved.
+So HHNK also has an interest in ensuring that the material does not leach acrylamide.

 Does HHNK measure whether acrylamide is released into the water?